crackphantom/GitHubPythonCommLib/README.md

 X-OAuth-Scopes lists the scopes your token has authorized.
 X-Accepted-OAuth-Scopes lists the scopes that the action checks for.

 Further details
 https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/

+## Generic Python Comm Lib Dependency

+The code and this project is an extension of and leverages the GenericPythonCommLib project (https://github.com/crackphantom/GenericPythonCommLib)
+And therefore should be part of the PYTHONPATH etc...